lsst/dp0_lsst_io/docs/delegate-resources/guidelines.rst

 ..
 This section should provide a brief, top-level description of the page.

-All DP0 delegates must have Rubin data rights and abide by the :ref:`DP0-Delegate-Resources-Participation-Guidelines-Data-Rights`, understand the :ref:`DP0-Delegate-Resources-Participation-Guidelines-Risks` of using the DP0-era RSP, and adhere to the :ref:`DP0-Delegate-Resources-Participation-Guidelines-Code-of-Conduct` and :ref:`DP0-Delegate-Resources-Participation-Guidelines-PubPol`.
+All DP0 delegates must:
+* have Rubin data rights and abide by the :ref:`DP0-Delegate-Resources-Participation-Guidelines-Data-Rights`
+* understand the :ref:`DP0-Delegate-Resources-Participation-Guidelines-Risks` of using the DP0-era RSP
+* adhere to the :ref:`DP0-Delegate-Resources-Participation-Guidelines-Code-of-Conduct` and :ref:`DP0-Delegate-Resources-Participation-Guidelines-PubPol`

 .. _DP0-Delegate-Resources-Participation-Guidelines-Data-Rights: